vanderpatrick/SkateGram/README.md

  ![Profiler image](/static/images/test-profile-pass.png)

  - Logout
-    - Clicking in the logout button the user is logout from his account
+    - Clicking on the logout button the user logout from his account
     - Before

  ![LogOut image](/static/images/test-logut.png)

   - After
-  - This confirms that the user is no long alowed to see the contents of the page
+  - This confirms that the user is no long allowed to see the contents of the page

  ![LogOut image](/static/images/test-logout-pass.png)

  - Liking
-    - The user is allowd to like posts when liked showing the amount of likes in the page the like button becomes a unlike button reflecting directly to the database
+    - The user is allowed to like posts when liked shows the amount of likes on the page the like button becomes an unlike button reflecting directly to the database
     - Before

  ![liking system image](/static/images/test-like.png)

   - After
-  - The admin panel high lights users that have likes a determined post aswell as in the front end (see image bellow)
+  - The admin panel highlights users that have likes a determined post as well as in the front end (see image below)

  ![liking system image](/static/images/test-like-pass.png)
   - Unliking
-    - The user is also  allowd to unlike the posts reflecting directly to the database
+    - The user is also allowed to unlike the posts reflecting directly to the database
     - Before

  ![Unlikig image](/static/images/test-unlike.png)

   - After
-  - The admin panel high lights users that have likes a determined post aswell as in the front end
+  - The admin panel highlights users that have liked a determined post as well as in the front end

  ![Unlikig image](/static/images/test-unlike-pass.png)

  - Edit
-    - If the user is not happy with his post he is allowd to edit it
+    - If the user is not happy with his post he is allowed to edit it
     - Before

  ![Editing image](/static/images/test-edit.png)

   - After
-  - This confirms that the user has edited his own post
+  - This confirms that the user has edited his post

  ![Editing image](/static/images/test-edit-pass.png)

  - Create
-    - When logged in the user is able to create his own posts
+    - When logged in the user can create his posts
     - Before

  ![Creation image](/static/images/test-post-creation.png)

   - After
-  - This confirms that the cration functionality is working fine
+  - This confirms that the creation functionality is working fine

  ![Creation image](/static/images/test-post-creation-pass.png)

  - Delete
-    - the user is also allowd to delete his posts in a dinamic way where all tables related to that post is also deleted(likes/comments)
+    - the user is also allowed to delete his posts in a dynamic way where all tables related to that post are also deleted(likes/comments)
     - Before

  ![Deleting image](/static/images/deleting.png)